data4knowledge/usdm_m11_resources/README.md

 - Use Cases.
 This was prepared for the DDF in Action day held in October 2024 in Copenhagen and New Jersey.
 I created this to show the range of touch points for eProtocol.
 [Use Case Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/use%20cases.png)
 - USDM and a Typical Protocol.
 This is an attempt to show where the items within an exisitng protocol go in USDM.
 A little old now but still relevant.
 [Protocol Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/protocol.png)

-## Presentations
+## Presentations on Behalf of CDISC

 A series of presentations going back over the last few years from a number of different conferneces.
-Link is to the [whole directory](https://github.com/data4knowledge/usdm_m11_resources/tree/main/documents/presentations).
+These presentations were presented on behalf of CDISC.
+Link is to the [whole directory](https://github.com/data4knowledge/usdm_m11_resources/tree/main/documents/cdisc/presentations).
 File names contain the date, the conference and presenter.